matrix-org/matrix-spec-proposals/proposals/4205-sha256-policy-entity.md

 ## Proposal

-We therefore propose a new field `hashes` to the top level of all moderation policy events.
+We therefore propose a new optional field `hashes` to the top level of all moderation policy events.
 Embedded within this, we propose a simple `sha256` entity hash field.

 ```json
 {